FTCSolar/sundat-parallelworks/README.md

 Replace APIKEY in [sundat_ws.py](sundat_ws.py) with your API Key

+To learn about pricing and request an API Key, please contact sundat@ftcsolar.com

 ## Workflows
 #### sundat_runner_v1
 Single site design optimization using a KMZ file and SunDAT JSON script